yellowberryHN/redive/docs/guide.md

 ### Serial Port Setup

 Next, you should modify the buffer sizes for the COM ports on the ALLS.
-This is something that's done by the stock ALLS system and it didn't seem to make much of a difference with or without it, but you might as well change it just to be sure.
+This is something that's done by the stock ALLS system, and it didn't seem to make much of a difference with or without it, but you might as well change it just to be sure.
 Press <kbd>Win</kbd> + <kbd>X</kbd>, and open Device Manager from the list that appears.
 Open the `Ports` section, and do the following for COM ports 1-4:

 * Right click, click Properties
 * Click Port Settings